atechofficials/atechofficials/README.md

 ## 🔧 Skills & Expertise
 - **PCB Design:** Proficient in designing 2-4 layer PCBs using open-source CAD tools like KiCAD.
 - **CAD Design:** Beginner-level skills in designing CAD models using Autodesk Fusion 360.
-- **Embedded Systems:** Experienced with a variety of microcontrollers, including AVR, ESP8266, ESP32, and STM32.
+- **Embedded Systems:** Experienced with a variety of microcontrollers, including Arduino, ESP8266, ESP32, RP2040, and STM32.
 - **Programming:** Skilled in Python, MicroPython, and C programming.
 - **Development Environments:** Comfortable working with platforms like Arduino IDE and PlatformIO IDE.